jhogsett/VFIformer-WebUI/tips/gif_to_mp4.md

+## Idea
-Idea: Recover the original video from animated GIF file
+Recover the original video from an animated GIF
-- split GIF into a series of PNG frames
+- Split the GIF into a series of PNG frames
-- use R-ESRGAN 4x+ to restore and/or upscale
+- Use _R-ESRGAN 4x+_ to restore and/or upscale the frames
-- use VFIformer to adjust frame rate to real time
+- Use VFIformer AI to adjust the frame rate to real time
-- reassemble new PNG frames into MP4 file
+- Reassemble new PNG frames into a MP4 file